 The following is log of time spent studying Vietnamese.

 Began studying in earnest, including a workbook and a daily schedule for at least one-hour per day.
 The tones are different than in Mandarin, even where the diacritics match (e.g., mà), and the tones are noticeably more loose than in Mandarin.
-Native speakers, in general, don’t seem aware of the actual tones, which rarely match the textbook definitions.
 I’m not even sure the 6-tone writing system is accurate.
 Also, personal pronouns are extremely confusing.

-Pronunciation is extremely difficult, and most native speakers have absolutely no idea how to explain the phonemes and tones.
-The resources for learning Vietnamese are pretty poor, but I’m finding some useful things online (i.e., happyhanoi.com).
+Pronunciation has proven more difficult than I imagined, and most native speakers have absolutely no idea how to explain the phonemes and tones.
+The resources for learning Vietnamese leave a lot to be desired, but I’m finding some useful things online (i.e., happyhanoi.com).
 My guess is that it will take 100+ hours to get the basics of pronunciation.

 2019-02, 5 hours